-Google is engaging in modern asset protection.
-Its parent company, Alphabet Inc., is breaking itself up into subsidiaries.
-These simple structures are important but often fail to get the attention they deserve.
+The term ‘subsidiary’ is thrown around sometimes in business.
+Google, for example, recently made headlines when it was announced that its parent company, Alphabet Inc., is breaking into subsidiaries.
+It’s understandable that you might not be exactly clear on what it means.
+Subsidiaries are important but often fail to get the attention they deserve.
 Business and law school professors often breeze past the basic building blocks of law and of business.
 Limited Liability Companies and subsidiaries get a cursory glance at best.

 What is a Subsidiary?

 A subsidiary company is just another word for child company.
 A “parent” company can have lots of baby companies.
 Subsidiaries are powerful tools.
 They allow for firewalls of protection between assets and business lines.
 Subsidiaries are often separately-filed LLCs.
 Between state annual franchise taxes and annual registered agent fees, the cost starts at about $400 per year per LLC.

 LLCs are straightforward compared to the interesting stories of internal conflict that make up the cases law professors use to teach corporations.
 A single private contract called an Operating Agreement controls an LLC.
 This governing document between owners sets forth the ownership and management structure.
 The owners are called members.
 The agreement functions predictably and can be amended at any time as the needs of the business and its owners change.
 Times have changed.
 Those simple structures have become the groundwork of today’s business world.

 LLCs are now the most popular new business type, representing three quarters of new businesses formed.
 Many of these new LLCs are subsidiaries, and not just for big businesses.
 Many small businesses also have wholly owned parent-child subsidiaries.

 How to Create a Subsidiary